The Double (1971 film)

-The Double (La controfigura / The Stand-in) also known as Love Inferno, is a 1971 Italian giallo film directed by Romolo Guerrieri.
+The Double (La controfigura, lit.
+"The stand-in") also known as Love Inferno, is a 1971 Italian giallo film directed by Romolo Guerrieri.
 It stars Ewa Aulin (of Death Laid an Egg fame).
-The story was based on a novel called La controfigura by Libero Bigiaretti.
+The film is based on the novel La controfigura by Libero Bigiaretti.

 Plot

 An architect named Frank is shot repeatedly by a middle-aged man in a parking garage.
 As he lays dying, a series of flashbacks out of order and with debatable accuracy lay out the events preceding the shooting.

 Frank fails to maintain a career, living off a trust fund from his father's wealth invested in the family's brick manufacturing factory in Rome.
 The family is run by Frank's brother, but they're at risk of declaring bankruptcy once the workers unionize, and he demands Frank participate in trying to save the company.

 Frank's honeymoon in Morocco with Lucia eventually leads to his derailment.
 Lucia is the daughter of a diplomat, so she began a relationship with Frank for financial comfort.
 While the couple are with Frank's friend Roger and his wife Marie, they all meet an American traveling hippie named Eddie.
 Lucia becomes attracted to Eddie, and by the time Lucia's mother Nora, who also travels the world, arrives to visit, Nora also fancies Eddie.
 Frank becomes obsessed with Nora and bitterly jealous of Eddie, having constant fantasies of having sex with or raping Nora and killing Eddie in various fashions.

 Lucia and Frank feel a growing strain in their relationship.
 Frank grows paranoid over Lucia leaving him, to the point when she needs time alone, Frank briefly fears she's off with Roger.
 Additionally, Lucia sees Marie making passes at Frank, who doesn't reciprocate.
 Taking the excuse when walking Nora to where she's staying, Frank pushes his way through the door, chokes Nora on her bed, and rapes her.
 Nora gives Frank the cold shoulder from then on, especially with him harassing and following her around, but she never tells anyone about the rape.